niv/nwn-message.py/README.md

 likelyhood of abuse for existing servers.
 Thus, any server that wishes to allow custom clients is required to run the NWNX plugin.

+## How to use this repository

+This project serves two distinct purposes, and how you consume it depends on which one you need:

+- **As a Python library**: install from PyPI with ``pip install nwn-message`` or ``uv add nwn-message``.
+You get the full message definitions, encoding/decoding layer, and async websocket client.
+This is the right choice for Python bots, custom clients, and server-side tooling.

+- **As a codegen schema**: the same message definitions can generate bindings for other languages (Godot, TypeScript).
+Because codegen requires the full source tree and the running codegen script, it is excluded from the PyPI package.
+Clone the repository from GitHub and see "Usage in other languages" below.
+This may change in the future.

 ## Requirements

 - Python 3.14+